Tomcariello/ol-animated-vectors/README.md

 - npm start

 # Data in this repo
-- /data/geoJSON/world-cities.geoJSON: taken from the webgl-points-layer demo mentioned above
+- /data/geoJSON/world-cities.geoJSON: taken from the webgl-points-layer demo mentioned above.

 - /data/geoJSON/spread-weather.json: this is derivative of weather.json, but the lats/lons have been randomized to spread them across the globe.
 This has also been converted to geoJSON format.